-Documentation of the Hebrew language extends back 3,000 years, from the earliest inscriptions and biblical texts right down to the most recent novel by Amos Oz or the latest edition of the Yediot Ahronot or Ha'aretz newspapers.
-It is the language of the great prophets, psalmists and sages of the Hebrew Bible, i.e., Old Testament), as well as of the Dead Sea Scrolls, which, since their discovery in 1947, have shed light on a convulsive period in Jewish history in the late Second Commonwealth.
+Documentation of the Hebrew language extends back 3,000 years or more, from the earliest inscriptions and biblical texts, down to the most recent Israeli songs, novels, and newspaper editions.
+It is the main language of the Tanakh (the Hebrew Bible, i.e., Old Testament), as well as of the Dead Sea Scrolls, which, since their initial discovery in 1947, have shed much light on a convulsive period in Jewish history in the late Second Commonwealth.

-Cambridge has long been a centre for Hebrew and Semitic studies, and the Regius Professorship of Hebrew was founded by Henry VIII as early as 1540.
+Cambridge has long been a centre for Hebrew and Semitic studies, the Regius Professorship of Hebrew having been founded by Henry VIII in 1540.
 The University Library has a large number of Hebrew and Aramaic manuscripts, and special mention must be made of the famous Taylor-Schechter Genizah Collection.
-This collection contains thousands of manuscript fragments datable to the seventh century onwards.
-It brings scholars from many parts of the world to work in Cambridge.
+This collection contains thousands of manuscript fragments datable to the seventh century CE onwards.
+It attracts scholars from many parts of the world to work in Cambridge.
 Students wishing to learn about the Genizah enjoy guided access to the collection as well as expert supervision in their research.

 The Hebrew degree at FAMES takes four years, with the third year spent abroad.
-Along with general courses on Middle Eastern history and culture, students in the FAMES Hebrew programme study Hebrew language, literature and culture of all periods (ancient, medieval and modern).
+Along with general courses on Middle Eastern history and culture, students in the FAMES Hebrew programme study Hebrew language, literature, and culture of all periods (ancient, medieval, and modern).
 The teaching staff include specialists in each of these periods.
 It is our approach to integrate these historical layers of the language in a single coherent course.
-This gives the study of the modern language a meaningful historical depth and the study of ancient Biblical Hebrew an added vitality.
+This gives the study of the modern language and literature a meaningful historical depth and the study of ancient Hebrew an added vitality.
 All students have the opportunity to study original medieval manuscripts from the Genizah.
 Topics covered in conjunction with the study of Modern Hebrew include the depiction of Israeli culture in the media, for example, changes in the depiction of the Haredim (ultra-orthodox) in film and television; the roots and development of Zionism; the presentation of gender in Hebrew literature; the birth and development of Modern Hebrew literature based on ancient strata and on the late pre-modern output of the Haskala (Jewish Enlightenment) and the Tehiya (Revival).